 The design change of the Roomba 880 over the Roomba 780 also means you empty it less often.
 The bristle free system featured in the updated model takes up less space than the previous design.
 The additional space has been used in the Roomba 880 model to offer a larger storage container, known as the dust bin.

 It holds 60% more than the 780 model and that is a remarkable improvement.
 The internal design difference with this is that there is only one HEPA filter with the upgraded model.
 The Roomba 780 features two filters.
 This means the filter has to be replaced less frequently with the Roomba 880.

 I personally love the physical buttons found on the Roomba 880.
 The Roomba 780 has the touch controls that can be very sensitive.
 Both models offer the ability to manually set them to clean at regular intervals, specific times, and specific rooms.
 The owner’s manual is very specific and offers step by step instructions so you can successfully program the Roomba to do what you want it to.

-You can buy used or refurbished 780 models for a price that ranges from $350 to $425.
+You can buy used or refurbished 780 models for a lesser price.
 Both models feature a 1 year limited warranty on the device.
 There is a 6 month limited warranty on the battery for both the 780 and 880 Roomba models.
 Any consumer alternations to the device or the battery will void the warranty.

 Overall – Head to Head

 |HEPA||Type of Filter||HEPA|

 |Yes, Series II||Dirt Detecting Sensors||Yes, Series II|

 The rounded design of the Roomba models can make consumers hesitant to buy them.
 Competitors like Neato have helped spread this idea.
 This is due to worries corners and edges won’t get cleaned.
 However, there are bristles and brushes that come along the edges to make sure that doesn’t happen.
 Therefore, you don’t have to settle for a square shaped product that doesn’t do enough to clean your floors to your specifications.